-Extra vigilance is required to ensure that data is kept securely.
+Extra vigilance required to ensure data kept securely

 With the recent change in the interpretation of the law, all healthcare providers and those who insure them are now at increased risk of receiving claims under the UK’s Data Protection Act 1998 (DPA).
 With the vast majority of healthcare providers relying on electronic and online systems to store records, the market will need to assess whether insureds have sufficient cover in light of the change in the law.
 While the decision in the case of Google v Vidal-Hall relates to the storage of cookies on a web browser, the impact on healthcare providers could be huge given the sheer volume of sensitive personal data they hold.

 Historically, a breach of the DPA could only result in a potential claim for damages under s13(2) where the claimant suffered both types of damage, in the form of financial loss, and distress.
 The Court of Appeal in Google v Vidal-Hall ruled however that the previous interpretation of s13 was not compatible with the right to an effective remedy under the EU Charter of Fundamental Rights and accordingly, as it stands, has removed the requirement for financial loss to be proven.

 In the context of medical information and records, in the past it was difficult for a claimant to demonstrate the breach had caused them to suffer financial loss and accordingly the claim would fail.
 In light of the decision in Vidal-Hall, the claimant only needs to be able to demonstrate there has been a breach of the DPA and it has caused them distress to be able to bring a claim.